 - Other additional materials are also welcome to supplement the application – such as a research paper, a video of some “helping” activity by the candidate, etc.

 Applications and all supporting documents must be received on or before the Graduate School Priority Deadlines or the Program Deadlines.
 International students should also consider their specific deadline, whichever is earlier.

 **Request the test center to send your scores directly to NC State when taking the exam: GRE/TOEFL Institution code 5496.
 Upload unofficial copy when submitting application.

 The online option is a three-year, part-time cohort program that requires students to take courses year-round including summer.
 Students begin in Summer II (June), and typically take two online classes in fall and in spring.
 During the final year, some on-campus (weekend) classes are required.

-Completion of a Master’s Degree in Counselor Education is the first step to becoming licensed to practice in the state of North Carolina.
+Completion of a master's degree in counselor education is the first step to becoming licensed to practice in the state of North Carolina.
 Students are eligible to take licensing exams in their field during the final semester of the program.
 Graduates of the M.Ed. in Counselor Education (with a concentration in School Counseling) are equipped to work as Professional School Counselors serving grades K-12.